Human Resources Coordinator

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Occasionally lifting of objects up to 25 pounds
+• Occasionally lifting objects up to 25 pounds.

-- Ability to communicate in person, before groups, and over the telephone
+• Hearing and communicating in person, before groups, and over the telephone.

 Work Environment